JStLouisCode/SecureProfileManager/README.md

 - Java Development Kit (JDK): Install the latest version of the JDK to execute Java applications.

-- MySQL Database: Set up a MySQL database for storing user data.
+- MySQL Database: Set up a MySQL database for storing and reading user data.
 You should have the database URL, username, and password.

 - Dependencies: Ensure that you have the necessary external JAR files, such as the MySQL JDBC driver, to connect to the database.